helidon-io/helidon/docs/modules/data-jdbc/declarative.md

 These types are available for repository parameters, automatic results, generated keys, record components, imperative bind values, and typed row reads.
-Other Java types can be stored in a portable representation and converted by application code or a row mapper.
+For another Java type, store a supported representation such as text, bytes, or a numeric value, then convert it in application code or a row mapper.

 Data JDBC does not map `OffsetTime` or `OffsetDateTime` implicitly because databases do not preserve those values consistently.
 An application can store